 An Anna Pigeon NovelAnna Pigeon Mysteries (Volume 19)

-New York Times bestseller Nevada Barr brings National Park Ranger Anna Pigeon to the wild beauty of Acadia National Park in Boar Island.
+Nevada Barr brings National Park Ranger Anna Pigeon to the wild beauty of Acadia National Park in the New York Times bestseller, Boar Island

 Anna Pigeon, in her career as a National Park Service Ranger, has had to deal with all manner of crimes and misdemeanors, but cyber-bullying and stalking is a new one.
 The target is Elizabeth, the adopted teenage daughter of her friend Heath Jarrod.
 Elizabeth is driven to despair by the disgusting rumors spreading online and bullying texts.
 Until, one day, Heath finds her daughter Elizabeth in the midst of an unsuccessful suicide attempt.
 And then she calls in the cavalry---her aunt Gwen and her friend Anna Pigeon.